Kinomora/SlimeGolem/README.md

 ## SlimeGolem
-This is a Minecraft mod that adds Slime Golems
+This is a Minecraft Forge mod that adds Slime Golems

 Features:
 - Slime Golems that lay slime layers